SimoneEiraudo/data-driven-analysis-framework-4-energy-efficiency-of-TLC-sector/phD_thesis_open/README.md

 The framework first allows preprocessing of data, including data filtering and normalization.
 Then, regression models are trained, according to three different approaches, namely non-parametric, parametric and semi-parametric models.
 Finally, anomaly detection is performed thanks to CUSUM-based electrical load control charts.

 ## Data
-Public data to test the pipeline are made available at: https://zenodo.org/records/15691194
+Public data to test the pipeline are made available at: https://zenodo.org/records/15691194 .
+To run the pipeline, download the data and put the file into the directory data/datasets/raw data .

 ## Pipeline